MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iabcontainer-deleteentries.md

 ---
 title: "IABContainerDeleteEntries"
-description: Describes IABContainerDeleteEntries provides syntax, parameters, and return value.
+description: This article describes the IABContainerDeleteEntries function and provides syntax, parameters, and return value.

 manager: soliver